 White South Africans, admitted by Trump Administration, arrive at Dulles Airport

-advocates have also questioned the decision to admit 49 people, asking why they should be admitted at a time when the Trump Administration has suspended its efforts to resettle refugees who have fled wars and persecutions and gone through years-long vetting procedures before arriving in the United States.
+Refugee advocates have also questioned the decision to admit 49 people, asking why they should be admitted at a time when the Trump Administration has suspended its efforts to resettle refugees who have fled wars and persecutions and gone through years-long vetting procedures before arriving in the United States.

-The group, which included waving small American flags and a private charter aircraft, arrived on Dulles International near Washington, D.C., and was welcomed by Homeland Security Deputy Sec.
+The group, which included children waving small American flags and a private charter aircraft, arrived on Dulles International Airport near Washington, D.C., and was welcomed by Homeland Security Deputy Sec.
 Troy Edgar and Deputy Secretary Christopher Landau.

 Landau, who was speaking to the group of Americans in an airport hangar with many holding American flags, said: “I want to let you know that you’re really welcome here.
 We respect what you had to go through these past few years.”
 “We respect your long history and the achievements of your people over the years.”